kendrahale98/lla-to-ecef/README.md

 ## Build Instructions

-This project was developed using C++20.
+This project was developed using C++20 on Ubuntu 24.04 LTS.

 ### Prerequisites